Russell's viper: Description

 The body is stout, the cross-section of which is rounded to circular.
 The dorsal scales are strongly keeled; only the lowest row is smooth.
 Mid-body, the dorsal scales number 27–33.
 The ventral scales number 153–180.
 The anal plate is not divided.
 The tail is short—about 14% of the total length—with the paired subcaudals numbering 41–68.

 Dorsally, the color pattern consists of a deep yellow, tan, or brown ground color, with three series of dark brown spots that run the length of the body.
 Each of these spots has a black ring around it, the outer border of which is intensified with a rim of white or yellow.
 The dorsal spots, which usually number 23–30, may grow together, while the side spots may break apart.
 The head has a pair of distinct dark patches, one on each temple, together with a pinkish, salmon, or brownish V or X marking that forms an apex towards the snout.
 Behind the eye is a dark streak, outlined in white, pink, or buff.
 The venter is white, whitish, yellowish, or pinkish, often with an irregular scattering of dark spots.

 Russell's viper grows to a maximum body and tail length of 166 cm and averages about 120 cm in mainland Asia.
-In islands, it is slightly shorter on average.
+On islands, it is slightly shorter on average.
 It is more slender than most vipers.
 The following dimensions for a "fair-sized adult specimen" were reported in 1937: